Digital Photography (FOTO200)

 Students in this course will be challenged to think about how they view the world around them and what God’s standards of beauty include.
 Students will spend time with their camera in their hands developing skills in using camera settings to achieve desired effects in their black and white images.
 Students will begin to understand and apply elements of composition and design in their photographs.
 Students will analyze and critique images and create two portfolios to showcase their work.
 Students will also investigate significant developments in the history of photography.

-A stable Internet connection is needed for this class for sizable uploads and downloads.
 Digital cameras are required.
 An iPhone is not an acceptable camera for this course; students must have access to a digital camera – an SLR or a point-and-shoot.
 This course can be taken to satisfy the graduation requirement in Fine Art.